influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/aggregate/rate.md

 introduced: 0.61.0
 ---

-The `aggregate.rate()` function calculates the rate of change per windows of time.
+The `aggregate.rate()` function calculates the rate of change per windows of time for each input table.

 ```js
 import "experimental/aggregate"